 Duke University was once again rated among the nation’s top 10 universities in a new ranking out Tuesday (today) from U.S. News & World Report.

 Duke was also singled out as providing one of the best values among national universities.
-Duke rated 10th in that listing, which takes into account both a school’s academic quality and the net cost of attendance for students receiving need-based financial aid.
+Duke rated eighth in that listing, which takes into account both a school’s academic quality and the net cost of attendance for students receiving need-based financial aid.

 Duke’s engineering program was tied for 18th, the same ranking as the previous year.

 The U.S. News rankings are based on a combination of quantitative data, such as graduation and retention rates and student selectivity, and qualitative assessments from academic peers and high school guidance counselors.

 More details about the rankings are available here.